 The CPU in a complete computer is surrounded by support hardware, much of it in the form of I/O interfaces.
 Xv6 is written for the support hardware simulated by qemu's "-machine virt" option.
-This includes RAM, a ROM containing boot code, a serial connection to the user's key-
+This includes RAM, a ROM containing boot code, a serial connection to the user's keyboard/screen, and a disk for storage.